adeylab/slack-cli/README.txt

+This is a tool written for convenient posting of plots etc... to the Adey Lab Slack workspace.
+It should work fine for any workspace though.

 Wrapper to directly post messages and files to a Slack workspace.
 To use this, log into slack in your web browser and go here: